ebnerlena/advanced_multivariate_analysis/notes.md

 - outliers do not belong to any cluster
 - the number of clusters must not be specified in advance
 - the core points in a cluster are a subset of observed points belonging to the same connected component of the level set of the estimated density function
-- dbcan is robust against outliers
+- dbscan is robust against outliers

 **Algorithm**: